Edouardbozon/bookeeper-api/README.md

 | tsconfig.json            | Config settings for compiling server code written in TypeScript                               |
 | tsconfig.tests.json      | Config settings for compiling tests written in TypeScript                                     |
 | tslint.json              | Config settings for TSLint code style checking                                                |

-## Building the project
-It is rare for JavaScript projects not to have some kind of build pipeline these days, however Node projects typically have the least amount build configuration.
-Because of this I've tried to keep the build as simple as possible.
-If you're concerned about compile time, the main watch task takes ~2s to refresh.

 ### Configuring TypeScript compilation
 TypeScript uses the file `tsconfig.json` to adjust project compile options.